syrull/syrull.github.io/content/writeups/htb-vessel.md

                 return password
 ```

-I edited the `length` to 32 (as I have it on the screenshot) and edit the script a bit more to create a word list out of passwords.
-I can do that because `QTime.currentTime().msec()` which are the numbers from 1-1000 with that range I have a big chance of guessing the generated password.
+I edited the `length` to 32 (as I have it on the screenshot) and edited the script a bit more to create a list out of possible passwords.
+I can do that because the `QTime.currentTime().msec()` function returns the numbers from 1-1000 with that range I have a big chance of guessing the generated password.

-> **Note**: This process can be a bit frustrating since it takes time to generate the word lists.
-I personally spent little over 1 hour.
+> **Note**: This process can be a bit frustrating since it takes time to generate the passwords.
+I personally spent little over an hour.

 Then I used `pdfcrack` to crack the password of the PDF, there I found the password for the user `ethan` and I successfully logged in with it and I found the first flag.